Copyright 2019 © La Vuelta al Mundo Sin Prisas. Todos los derechos reservados.

 What is the difference between the two?
 There are quite a few of them and, better than me, this article from the blog called Boluda.com explains it to you in detail.

-So if you decide to do your blog with Wordpress.org and you’re going to do it from scratch, read on and you’ll know where and how to start so you don’t screw up like I did when I started with mine.
+So if you decide to create your blog or website with Wordpress.org and you’re going to do it from scratch, read on and you’ll know where and how to start so you don’t screw up like I did when I started with mine.

 When I realized that everything I had learned was not enough, I searched the web for people with experience and knowledge to make it easy for me, to improve what I had and take my blog to the next level.
 Optimization, security, design, SEO, etc, many things that today are easier to implement with the tutorials we can find on the Internet.